typical-pashochek/TitleViewer/README.md

 # TitleViewer
 - gets URL as input
 - outputs the page title
-- shares the result with TitleReceiver
+- shares the result to TitleReceiver

 # TitleReceiver
 - requests last result from TitleViewer